-Reduction in total numbers (measured over the longer of 10 years or 3 generations) based on any of A1 to A4 Critically Endangered Very severe reduction Endan Severe egered reduction Vulnerable Substantial reduction A1 ≥ 90% ≥ 70% ≥ 50% A2, A 3, A4 ≥ 80% ≥ 50% ≥ 30% A1 A2 A3 A4 Population reduction observed, estimat past and the causes of the reduction are understood AND ceased.
-Population reduction observed, estimat past where the causes of the reduction be understood OR may not be reversibl Population reduction, projected or susp to a maximum of 100 years) [(a) cannot An observed, estimated, inferred, projec- reduction where the time period must i pulation reduction observed, estimated, inferred or suspected in the st and the causes of the reduction are clearly reversible AND derstood AND ceased. pulation reduction observed, estimated, inferred or suspected in the st where the causes of the reduction may not have ceased OR may not understood OR may not be reversible. pulation reduction, projected or suspected to be met in the future (up a maximum of 100 years) [(a) cannot be used for A3] observed, estimated, inferred, projected or suspected population duction where the time period must include both the past and the (a) (b) (c) (d) (e) direct observation [except A3] an index of abundance appropriate to the taxon a decline in area of occupancy, extent of occurrence and/or quality of habitat actual or potential levels of exploitation the effects of introduced taxa, hybridization, pathogens, pollutants, compatitors or paragitos future (up to a max. of 100 years in future), and where the causes of reduction may not have ceased OR may not be understood OR may not be reversible.
+Critically Endangered Very severe reduction ngered re reduction Vulnerable Substantial reduction A1 ≥ 90% ≥ 70% 6 ≥ 50% A2, / A3, A4 ≥ 80% ≥ 50% 6 ≥ 30% A1 A2 A3 A4 Population reduction observed, estimate past and the causes of the reduction are understood AND ceased.
+Population reduction observed, estimate past where the causes of the reduction be understood OR may not be reversible Population reduction, projected or susp to a maximum of 100 years) [( a ) canno An observed, estimated, inferred, proje reduction where the time period must if future (up to a max. of 100 years in futur reduction may not have ceased OR may be reversible. e clearly reversible AND ted, inferred or suspected in may not have ceased OR m le. bected to be met in the futu t be used for A3 ] cted or suspected population include both the past and the ure), and where the causes n the ay not re (up on ne of Based on any of the following (b) (c) (d) direct observation [except A3] an index of abundance appropriate to the taxon a decline in area of occupancy, extent of occurrence and/or quality of habitat actual or potential levels of exploitation the effects of introduced taxa, hybridization, pathogens, pollutants, competitors or parasites